-Be mindful of the nature of the deal and communicate in advance comfort letter coverage, timing and delivery logistics with the auditors.
-Capital markets transactions come in different shapes and sizes and have varying execution timelines.
-A good lawyer always plans ahead, clearly communicates goals, expectations and steps, and follows through.
-Recognize that shelf take-downs, such as investment grade debt offerings, can go to market quickly, hence the comfort letter process must commence immediately and proceed on an accelerated timeline.
-Right after the kickoff call or deal engagement, and with the permission of the issuer or its counsel, reach out to the audit firm so that they are aware of the deal, the offering timeline, the documents as to which comfort will be requested, and the required timing for delivery of the comfort letter and any bring-down comfort letter.
+- engaged by the issuer itself, some audit firms will not deliver or release the comfort letter absent receipt of a signed engagement letter from the issuer or a management representation letter. - Plan Ahead.
+Be mindful of the nature of the deal and communicate in advance comfort letter coverage. timing, and logistics with the auditors.
+Capital markets transactions come in different shapes and sizes and have varying execution time lines.
+A good lawyer always plans ahead, clearly communicates goals, expectations, and follows through.
+Recognize that shelf takedowns, such as investment grade debt offerings, can go to market quickly, hence the comfort letter process must commence immediately and proceed on an accelerated time line.
+Right after the kickoff call or deal engagement, and with the permission of the issuer or its counsel, reach out to the audit firm so that they are aware of the deal, the offering time line, the documents as to which comfort will be requested, and the required timing for delivery of the comfort letter and any bring-down comfort letter.
 Bear in mind that audit firms themselves have their own internal processes (e.g., national office approval), and these often require some lead time.
 Identify at the start of the transaction which documents would be covered by the comfort letter.
-These would include not only financial information contained in the actual offering document (e.g., financial information and schedules included in an offering document), but also documents incorporated by reference into the offering document (e.g., the issuer's financial statements and financial schedules included in the short-form registration statement, its Annual Report on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K, proxy statement and any free writing prospectus).
-Request a draft of the comfort letter from the auditors, provide comments on the draft and send to the auditors the draft circle-up early in the offering process.
+These would include not only financial information contained in the actual offering document (e.g., financial information and schedules included in an offering document), but also documents incorporated by reference into the offering document (e.g., the issuer's financial statements and financial schedules included in the short-form registration statement, its Annual Report on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K, proxy statement, and any free writing prospectus).
+Request a draft of the comfort letter from the auditors, provide comments on the draft, and send to the auditors the draft circle-up early in the offering process.
 Agree on the final form of the comfort letter as soon as practicable before pricing the offering.
 Ideally, the final draft of the comfort letter should be in agreed form before filing the registration statement or before finalizing the preliminary offering document (e.g., the preliminary offering memorandum or preliminary prospectus supplement) that is used to market the deal to investors.
 Note that the practice in most U.S. underwritten offerings is that a fulsome comfort letter is delivered at pricing (the time of sale) and a shorter, bring-down comfort letter is issued at closing.
 Make sure the auditors are aware of the time of pricing and confirm they are able to deliver the comfort letter shortly thereafter.
 The accountants will usually ask to see the executed underwriting agreement before they release the signed comfort letter on pricing day.
-For closing, note that a number of audit firms will only issue and release the bring-down comfort letter on the closing date itself, so remember to remind the auditors regularly that they will need to deliver the bring-down letter early in the morning so that settlement of the deal can commence promptly on closing day.
+For closing, note that a number of audit firms will only issue and release the bringdown comfort letter on the closing date itself, so remember to remind the auditors regularly that they will need to deliver the bring-down letter early in the morning so that settlement of the deal can commence promptly on closing day.
 Note that the timing and frequency of comfort letters may also vary depending on the nature of the transaction.
-For instance, in medium-term note programs and at-themarket offerings, comfort letters are issued in connection with the establishment of the program and may be brought down in the future, for instance, periodically, on a quarterly or annual basis, or in connection with a significant or syndicated takedown.
+For instance, in medium-term note programs and at-the-market offerings, comfort letters are required in connection with the establishment of the program and may be brought down in the future, for instance, periodically, on a quarterly or annual basis, or in connection with a syndicated takedown.